Top good and bad things that Pope Francis has done

 Pope Francis is rightful hier to the seat of Peter and was validly elected.
 We love and pray for the Pope.
 We know the Lord will protect his Church.
 Nothing will find its way into magisterial documents either via a synod or otherwise, that is inconsistent with scripture or the Church's authoritative teaching on faith and morals.
 We have a separarate article on how a faithful Catholic can respond to the current turmoil in the Church.

 We do not consider ourselves qualified to judge the Pope's intentions.
 History will do that.
 However, its clear to anyone following Pope Francis' appointments, statements and writings that this papacy has been inconsistent, self-contradicting, and confusing.
 Pope Francis is a perfect example that infallibility of the magisterium has a very narrow definition and does not prevent the church from having a pope with problems.
 Pray for him.
 The Lord will protect the Church against formal error in magisterial documents or infallible utterances.
-Even the infamous footnote can be interpreted in a magisterial light.
+Even the infamous footnote can be interpreted in a magisterial light, otherwise the Dubia Cardinals wouldn't have asked for clarification, they would have made a fraternal correction.
 The silver lining of his ambiguities may be that when the persecution of Christians begins, secularists won't know "what type of Catholic we are" (1) "haters" who deny gender politics, or (2) the "open liberal type" who are "inclusive".
 It may frustrate their attempts to uniformly persecute Catholics and provide us a little bit of cover in a time of great trial.
 God's permissive will may be in this.
 Here's a list of public actions the Pope has taken, good and bad that deserve public comment.

 Good things Pope Francis has done